 - Applicants must currently be enrolled in a doctoral (i.e., Ph.D. or PsyD) program in clinical, counseling, or school psychology.

 - At this time, applicants will be considered from both APA- and non APA-accredited programs.
-Applicants from online programs will not be accepted.
+Applicants from online programs will not be considered.

-- Applicants with previous clinical experience with children, adolescents, and families, previous clinical experience working with those with trauma histories, and those interested in child maltreatment will be the best fit for the internship program.
+- Applicants with previous clinical experience with children, adolescents, and families, previous clinical experience working with those with trauma histories, and those with a career interest in child maltreatment will be the best fit for the internship program.

 - Applicants who are bilingual in English and Spanish and those underrepresented in psychology are especially encouraged to apply.